hikogui/hikogui/docs/render_architecture.md

 that can be handled by the operating system.
 This may be a 8-bit sRGB color space format or an extended float 16 sRGB.

-TTauri will use alpha blender to render the user interface on top of the swap chain.
+HikoGUI will use alpha blender to render the user interface on top of the swap chain.
 This means an application can use render an image into the swap-chain before this.
 See the hole-punch shader on how to set the alpha channel on a region.